 Mutual Funds - Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-ended mutual funds that are registered with the Securities and Exchange Commission.
-The funds are required to publish their daily net asset value ("NAV") and to transact at that price.
+The funds are required to publish their daily NAV and to transact at that price.

-Short term Investment Fund ("STIF"), Government STIF Fund, and Cash Series U.S. Government Fund-Stated at estimated fair value based on the NAV practical expedient.
-The underlying investments for the Government STIF fund include short-term securities issued by the U.S. government, including treasuries and agencies.
-The STIF fund also includes short-term corporate and bank securities.
+Cash Series U.S. Government Fund - Stated at estimated fair value based on the NAV practical expedient.
 The Cash Series U.S. Government Fund invests in U.S. government securities and in repurchase agreements collateralized by U.S. government securities.
-As of December 2015 the STIF fund and Government STIF fund were eliminated and replaced with the Cash Series U.S. Government Fund.

-Common Collective Trust Funds - Stated at estimated fair value, based on the NAV practical expedient, which is based on the fair value of the underlying assets held by the CCTs.
+Common/Collective Trust Funds - Stated at estimated fair value, based on the NAV practical expedient, which is based on the fair value of the underlying assets held by the CCTs.
 Unit values of the CCTs are determined by dividing the funds' net assets at fair value by their units outstanding at the valuation dates.